gaois/Gaois.QueryLogger/src/Gaois.QueryLogger.AspNetCore/README.md

 **IsEnabled** (`bool`, default: **true**): Specifies whether the application is configured to log queries.
 Can be useful if you need to temporarily disable logging for any reason or if you wish to enable/disable logging based on environment variables.

 **StoreClientIPAddress** (`bool`, default: **true**): Specifies whether the client IP address should be logged.
-The logged IP address may or may not be subsequently anonymised, in full or in part, according to the selected `AnonymizeIPAddress` setting.
+The logged IP address may or may not be subsequently anonymised in part, according to the selected `AnonymizeIPAddress` setting.

+**AnonymizeIPAddress** (`IPAddressAnonymizationLevel` enum, default: **IPAddressAnonymizationLevel.Partial**): Sets the level of client IP address anonymization.
+The possible values are **None** (no anonymization is applied) or **Partial** (removes the last octet of IPv4 addresses or the last 80 bits of an IPv6 address).
+We came to the conclusion that ‘full’ anonymization — by means of hashing or otherwise — is not something that can be guaranteed and recommend switching the `StoreClientIPAddress` setting to false if you want to ensure that no IP data will be logged.

+**AlertInterval** (`integer`, default: **300000**): The interval of time (in milliseconds) the Gaois.QueryLogger will wait between sending alerts regarding an issue with the query logger service.
+Alerts get sent if the log queue exceeds maximum capacity or if there is an issue writing to the data store — which hopefully will never happen, but we don't want to break your inbox if it does.

 Use the `services.AddQueryLogger()` method in **Startup.cs** to configure the query logger settings.